How to Make Handmade Melon Pan

 Gather all the ingredients together and bring them to room temperature.

-(Picture 1: Ingredients for the biscuit dough, Picture 2: Ingredients for the bread dough and the decoration)
+(Picture 1: Ingredients for the biscuit dough, Picture 2: Ingredients for the bread dough and decoration)

-Tip: Using bread flour and all-purpose flour to make the texture of melon pan soft and fluffy, but feel free to use only all-purpose flour.
+Tip: Using both bread flour and all-purpose flour will make the texture of melon pan soft and fluffy, but feel free to use only all-purpose flour.

 Place your room temperature, softened butter and sugar into a large bowl and whisk them together until creamy.
-Add in the beaten egg and vanilla essence and mix well to combine.
+Add the beaten egg and vanilla essence, and mix well to combine.

-Sift the flour into the dough and lightly mix the dough with a spatula.
-Mix until the flour is evenly combined into the dough.
+Sift the flour into the dough and lightly mix with a spatula until the flour is evenly incorporated.
 Be careful not to overmix the dough.

 In a large bowl, add half of the bread flour, all-purpose flour, instant dry yeast, and sugar.
 Add the beaten egg to the opposite side of the bowl from where the yeast is.
 Pour the milk directly on top of the yeast.
 (See the first picture for reference.)
 Mix the dough thoroughly with a spatula until it becomes smooth.

-Once smooth, add in the rest of the bread flour, salt, and butter.
+Once smooth, add in the remaining bread flour, salt, and butter.
 Then continue mixing the dough.
 When the dough is no longer powdery, transfer it to a clean work surface.
-Use the palms of your hands and push and kneed the dough.
+Use the palms of your hands to push and knead the dough.
 (See the fourth picture for reference.)

 This dough is quite sticky, but once the butter has fully absorbed into the dough, it will eventually become very smooth.
 (It can take up to 10 minutes to reach this point.)